Mercedes GLA SUV - MPG, running costs & CO2

 The Mercedes GLA range offers conventional petrol and diesel engines, plus a plug-in hybrid

-GLA buyers can choose between three petrol engines and two diesels, with fuel consumption spanning from 36mpg to just over 50mpg; reasonable figures for a small SUV, if nothing groundbreaking.
+GLA buyers can choose between three petrol engines and two diesels, with fuel consumption spanning from 34mpg to over 50mpg; reasonable figures for a small SUV, if nothing groundbreaking.

 Two high-performance AMG versions are also tempting but cost significantly more to run.
 Those looking to save fuel or reduce their company-car tax bills should look at the GLA 250 e plug-in hybrid.
-Thanks to a 15.6kWh battery pack and electric motor, this will be able to drive around 34 miles before the 1.3-litre petrol engine is required, a figure that rose to 48 miles in 2023 when a bigger battery was added as part of a facelift.
+Thanks to a battery and electric motor, it can manage over 30 miles before the petrol engine is required, a figure that rose to 48 miles in 2023 when a bigger battery was added as part of a facelift.
 For drivers who want a fully electric small Mercedes SUV, the EQA is heavily based on the GLA, and returns a range of around 200 miles.

 Mercedes GLA MPG & CO2

 The entry-level GLA 180 and GLA 200 both use a 1.3-litre turbo petrol engine that's designed for efficiency but has to work fairly hard to lug around an SUV, so manage up to 42mpg.
 The GLA 250 gets a larger 2.0-litre petrol with more power and fuel-efficiency of 37.2mpg was previously available but is no longer offered.

 Fitted with 2.0-litre turbocharged petrol engines and four-wheel drive, the GLA 35 and 45 S performance versions will be the most costly to drive.
 Fuel economy of up to 34.5mpg for the 35 doesn't appear too ruinous but is likely to be hard to match in reality.
-This drops to 29.7mpg for more powerful 45 S, while CO2 emissions of over 180g/km put both hot GLAs firmly in the top BiK band for business drivers.
+This drops to 29.7mpg for more powerful 45 S, while CO2 emissions starting from over 189g/km put both hot GLAs firmly in the top BiK band for business drivers.